-There is a direct correlation between the frequency of article publication on your website and its corresponding organic traffic:
+There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

 It’s rare to have a website that blogs too much.